zeddee/bad-json-to-rst-tables/README.rst

 Bad JSON to rST tables converter
 ***********************************

-Inelegantly converts JSON files to rST tables.
+Inelegantly converts JSON files to tables in rST files.

 To run: